 There are generally no symptoms of high cholesterol.
 A lipid panel (cholesterol test) can inform you of your cholesterol level.

-Over time, high cholesterol causes deposits called plaques to form on you arterial walls.
+Over time, high cholesterol causes deposits called plaques to form on your arterial walls.
 This buildup can prevent the flow of blood through your arteries and result in chest pain, blood clots, heart attack, or stroke.
-High cholesterol can often lead to heart disease which is the leading cause of death in the United Stated.
+High cholesterol can often lead to heart disease which is the leading cause of death in the United States.

 It is recommended that anyone over the age of 20 get a lipid panel (cholesterol test) every five years.
 Those with certain risk factors may wish to get tested more often.
 Consulting with a doctor can help to determine how often you should get tested.